 1. Promotes better teamwork

-Every project needs creative collaboration to be successful.
+Every project needs workflow automation to be successful.
 But it can be challenging to collaborate effectively, especially when you're working with many teams or utilizing various tools, apps, and systems.

 BAM offers a virtual workplace where projects may be developed, annotated, and approved, making collaboration simpler.

 It also enables you to design a logical workflow, delegate work to various team members directly from the platform, and automate transitions between tasks.

 2. Centralizes asset storage

 Not having access to the necessary tools and information can become tiresome and annoying pretty quickly as it involves hunting down marketing and brand management teams and sifting through folders in search of information.

 BAM does away with this problem by giving you a centralized location to store all of your assets.
 It makes it simple for your teams to access logos and graphics as needed and to make use of brand guidelines while they work on projects connected to digital marketing and branding.